Former Notre Dame assistant basketball coach charged after taking naked photos of women without consent

 Ayers graduated from Notre Dame in 2009 and became a coach following the 2015-16 college basketball season

-Former Notre Dame basketball player and assistant coach Robert Ayers was charged with voyeurism after he allegedly took photos and videos of naked women without their consent.
+Former Notre Dame basketball player and assistant coach Ryan Ayers was charged with voyeurism after he allegedly took photos and videos of naked women without their consent.

 Ayers, who graduated from Notre Dame in 2009, became a coach on the team following the 2015-16 college basketball season, however, he was released in September 2020 without an explanation.